-To achieve good health, experts often recommended walking at least 10,000 steps a day.
+To achieve good health, experts often recommend walking at least 10,000 steps a day.
 For those who work in sedentary office jobs, however, this can sometimes seem like a daunting challenge.

 A growing body of research shows us just how important it is to combat inactivity.
 Long periods of sitting are said to lead to increased risk of heart disease, obesity, diabetes and cancer.
 The World Health Organisation even listed inactivity as the fourth biggest risk factor for global adult mortality.